PranavAga/C_shell/README.md

     - only first argument after "proclore" is condsidered.
 - 'seek'
     - 'search' can not be empty
+- 'iMan'
+    - not handling the html tags in between the content
 - I/O Redirection
     - throws error when the first I/O symbols don't have string next to it.
     - considers first file only when multiple files are entred for either input or output.